godotengine/godot-docs/tutorials/editor/game_embedding.rst

 Configuring game embedding
 --------------------------

-Game embedding can be in one of 3 states:

-- **Floating window** *(default)*: The game runs in a separate window, with a Game bar at the top that allows you to adjust settings and select nodes in the embedded game.
-Clicking the :button:`Game` main screen button focuses the floating window.
-- **Main window:** The game runs in the editor, with a Game bar at the top that allows you to adjust settings and select nodes in the embedded game.
-Clicking the :button:`Game` main screen button switches to the tab with the running project.
-- **Disabled:** The game runs in a separate window, as if it was an exported project.
-  The Game bar at the top is not present; selecting nodes in the embedded game is not possible.

-To configure this functionality, click the Game main screen at the top of the editor:
+To configure game embedding modes, click the :button:`Game` main screen button at the top of the editor:

 .. figure:: img/game_embedding_main_screen.webp
    :align: center